ciscoheat/haxedci-example/README.md

 ```
 There's nothing special about it, just assign the Roles as normal instance variables.
 This is called *Role-binding*, and there are two important things to remember:

-1. All Roles are bound as an atomic operation before an Interaction starts.
+1. All Roles *must* be bound in the same function.
 1. A Role should not be left unbound.

 Rebinding individual Roles during executing complicates things, and is hardly supported by any mental model.
-So put the binding in one place only, you can factorize it out of the constructor to a `bindRoles` method if you want.
-The Roles can be rebound before another Interaction in the same Context occurs, can be useful during recursion for example, but it must always happen in one place.
+So put the binding in one place only, you can factorize it out of the constructor to a separate method if you want.
+The Roles can be rebound before another Interaction in the same Context occurs, which can be useful during recursion for example, but it must always happen in the same function.

 ### System Operations
-We have just mentioned **Interactions**, which is the last character of the DCI acronym.
+We have just mentioned **Interactions**, which is the last part of the DCI acronym.
 An Interaction is a flow of messages through the Roles in a Context, like the one we have defined based on the mental model.
-To start an Interaction we need an entry point for the Context however.
+To start an Interaction we need an entry point for the Context, a public method in other words.
 This is called a **System Operation**, and all it should do is to call a RoleMethod, so the Roles start interacting with each other.

 There may be many System Operations in a Context, but in this case we only need one, so lets call it `transfer`.
 Avoid using a generic name like "execute", instead give your API meaning by letting every method name carry meaningful information.
 ```haxe